For HMRC nudge letter recipients

 2. 2

 Disposals, income, transfers, liquidity — across Ethereum, Arbitrum, Optimism, Base, and Polygon.
-27 dedicated protocol handlers plus generic-swap fallback.
+32 protocol-specific detectors plus pattern matching and a generic-swap fallback.

 3. 3